Thulashi19/intern/README.md

-a small sample website using html and tailwind css practise websit using material UI
+a small sample website using html and tailwind css and practise website using material UI